 - 1/2 cup gluten free old fashion oats

 - 3 Tablespoons egg whites

 - 1 Tablespoon melted butter or coconut oil

 - 1 teaspoon pure vanilla

-- Next divide the peaches between three individual ramakins and top each one with the crumble topping.
+- Then Divide the peaches between three individual ramakins and top each one with the crumble topping.

 - The peaches will be soft and bubbling all around the sides and the topping will be nice and crispy with a nice brown top.

-- Serve warm as is or top with a dollop of sugar free low fat yogurt.
+- Serve warm as is or top with a dollop of sugar-free, and low-fat yogurt.

 - To store these Peach Crumbles wrap them tightly with plastic wrap and refrigerate.
 They will last up to 1 week.